-Step 1: Locate your starting point.
-Do this by flipping your tweezer upside-down so the open-end is pointing downward, and place it vertically alongside the outer edge of the bottom of your nose.
-The point where the vertex lands marks the beginning of your brow (which should also be about one-inch above the inner corner of your eye).
+Flip your tweezer upside down so the open end is pointing downward and place it vertically alongside the outer edge of the bottom of your knows.
+The point where the vertex lands marks the beginning of your brow, which should be about one-inch above the outer corner of your eye.
 Using an eye pencil, draw a vertical line to mark the start of each brow, then check that the space above the bridge of your nose is centered between them.
-Tweeze any strays that fall in-between.
+Tweeze any stray hairs that fall in between.

-Step 2: Mark your end points.
-Lay the tweezer on an angle against your cheek so that the open end is at the bottom of your nose and the closed end hits the outer corner of your eye.
+Lay the tweezer on an angle against your cheek so the open end is at the bottom of your nose and the closed end hits the outer corner of your eye.
 The spot where the tweezer intersects with your brow is where the hairs should end.
-Mark it with an eye pencil, then tweeze the hairs beyond this point.
+Mark it with an eye pencil and then tweeze the hairs beyond this point.

 The arch of your brow should peak above the outer rim of your iris and hit right at the brow bone.
 Mark the point with your eye pencil, then remove a row of hairs along the bottom, starting at the inner brow point to the peak of the arch.
 After hitting the peak, shape the tail of your brow using an eyebrow pencil.